The Secret to Brand Signature Stories

-Customers are also a valuable target because there is a segment that will find a brand’s values, customer relationship, and strategy important to them as they develop loyalties to brands and firms.
+Customers are also a valuable target because there is a segment that will find a brand’s values, customer relationship, and strategically important to them as they develop loyalties to brands and firms.
 Advancing the strategic position of the brand and organization in the eyes of this audience is challenging because of message clutter, media dynamics, growing customer ownership of context, and the complexity of social media.
-Signature stories can be an answer providing the ability to not only to provide break-through visibility but to communicate the basic essence of a brand and organization.
+Signature stories can be an answer providing the ability not only to provide break-through visibility but to communicate the basic essence of a brand and organization.

 The Secret to Creating Signature Stories

 To find or create signature stories, look broadly for story heroes.
-Stories around customers, programs, suppliers, offering are often employed to motivate customers.
+Stories around customers, programs, suppliers, offerings are often employed to motivate customers.
 Four more: the employees, founder, a business revitalization strategy, and a future business revitalization strategy are usually oriented to inspiring employees.

 An employee hero can be a source of a strong and memorable signature story because employees are on the front lines.
 Zappos.com, the online shoe store, has a set of signature stories around its ten core values.
 One of which is to deliver Wow customer service.
 One such story involves a Zappos.com call center employee who at 3 a.m. received a call from a customer who could not find an open pizza store.
-Instead of gently turning the customer away, the employee actually found a pizza store open and arranged a delivery.
+Instead of gently turning the customer away, the employee actually found a pizza store open and arranged delivery.